Geometrization of the local Langlands correspondence

 First, we need to recall the notion of good filtrations.
-Let $G$ be a reductive group over $L$; as disconnected groups will appear frequently below, we stress that reductive groups are always connected for us, so in particular $G$ is assumed to be connected here.
+Let $G$ be a reductive group over $L$; recall that ``reductive'' always means connected for us.
 Let $T\subset B\subset G$ be a torus and Borel for $G$.
 For any dominant cocharacter $\lambda$ of $T$, we have the induced representation

 A representation $V$ of $G$ has a good filtration if it admits an exhaustive filtration

 such that each $V_i/V_{i-1}$ is isomorphic to a direct sum of $\nabla_\lambda$'s.
 If one picks a total ordering $0=\lambda_0,\lambda_1,\ldots$ of the dominant cocharacters, compatible with their dominance order, one can choose $V_i\subset V$ to be the maximal subrepresentation admitting only weights $\lambda_j$ with $j\leq i$.
 In that case, $(V_i/V_{i-1})^\ast$ is generated by its highest weight space $W_i^\ast$, and by adjunction there is a map